 The management of the parent company has performed an analysis of the consumer price index in Belarus and the trend of sustained decrease and has concluded that as far as the Belarusian economy ceases to be hyperinflationary, no annual hyperinflationary adjustments in the indicators of the financial statements of companies operating in Belarus will be made.
-For this reason, for the period 1 January to 31 March 2014 for the purposes of these consolidated condensed interim financial statements no hyperinflationary adjustments of the indicators of the financial statements of these companies have been made and the final values of assets, liabilities, and respectively net assets as at 31 December 2013, recalculated with the inflation index, relevant for the period (2013), are adopted as the basis for their book value as at 01 January 2014.
+For this reason, for 2014 for the purposes of these preliminary consolidated annual financial statements no hyperinflationary adjustments of the indicators of the financial statements of these companies have been made and the final values of assets, liabilities, and respectively net assets as at 31 December 2013, recalculated with the inflation index, relevant for the period (2013), are adopted as the basis for their book value as at 01 January 2014.